florian-lefebvre/portfolio/content/work/2020-11-13-my-porfolio.md

 ---
 title: My portfolio
 desc: A detailed explanation of my portfolio, from Jekyll to Nuxt.js
-img: test.jpg
+img: my-portfolio-thumb.jpg
-alt: A super cool image
+alt: Photo by Anete Lūsiņa on Unsplash
 status: Finished
 variant: success
 link: https://florian-lefebvre.dev